 Contact Eye Allergies

 Eye allergies usually affect both eyes.
-Symptoms include:
+Eye allergy symptoms include:

 - Watery eyes